brownsys/Sesame/sesame/lints/README.md

 Changing the source code of the PCR will invalidate the previous signature.

 Both the closure and Signatures must be instantiated inline in the PrivacyCriticalRegion declaration.

+## Other lints

+There are several other lints in the style of the SesameType lint above.
+These protect Sesame traits used for sandboxing, reflection on policy types, and other tasks.

+You can find each of these lints as a separate file under `src/`.